Welcome to Centre For Bio-Ethical Reform UK’s (CBR UK) privacy notice.

 (c) Marketing and Communications

-To use video and audio recordings of any CBR UK displays and events.
+To use video and audio recordings of public Educational Displays

-Necessary for the legitimate interest of ensuring the safety of volunteers and public from illegal activity and to provide evidence of, or lack thereof, to the necessary authorities or other legal bodies as required.
+1. Necessary for our legitimate interest (for the protection of volunteers and public from illegal activity and to provide evidence of, or lack thereof, to the necessary authorities as required)

 We ensure your personal data is protected by requiring all projects under CBR UK to follow the same rules when processing your personal data.